NGPVAN/job-descriptions/director of engineering, digital.md

 Responsibilities
 ----------------

-* Oversee the engineering of our publicly facing applications used my millions of users
+* Oversee the engineering of our publicly facing applications used by millions of users
 * Manage several Scrum teams of software and quality engineers
 * Work with other departments to help define and plan a roadmap for the product
 * Work with engineering leadership to maximize efficiency across the company